 Once you’ve got your wheel installed, you can also upgrade your workspace with some of Brent’s accessories, which include extra workspace tables and different plates.

 You should get a Brent Pottery Wheel if you’re willing to invest at least $1000 in return for a comfortable, expertly-designed wheel.
-Some Brent brand electric wheels worth considering include the Brent B Pottery Wheel, Brent C Pottery Wheel, and Brent CXC Pottery Wheel.
+Some Brent brand electric wheels worth considering include the Brent B Pottery Wheel, (blick arts) Brent C Pottery Wheel, (blick arts), and the Brent CXC Pottery Wheel. (blick arts)

-Shimpo is a brand known for quiet free-standing and Tabletop Electric Wheels that have high power but light motors.
+Shimpo (blick arts) is a brand known for quiet free-standing and Tabletop Electric Wheels that have high power but light motors.

 Because of their powerful motors, most Shimpo wheels can handle large amounts of clay; the higher end ones can manage around two hundred pounds of clay at a time.
 They are also great because they have a reservable rotation option that allows both left and right-handers to feel comfortable while using them.